Raiytak/Birthday-Calendar/README.md

     }
 }
 ```
+You can download this file (present in assets) as an example:
+<a href="https://github.com/Raiytak/Birthday-Calendar/tree/master/assets/birthdays.json" download="birthdays.json">birthdays.json</a>

 ## Information
 Using tkinter, it generates a calendar view on which you can add and delete birthdays.